Google Drive vs iDrive

 |Unlimited devices per account||Storage isn’t unlimited|

 |Disk image backup||Files in synced folder slow to upload in testing|

 While iDrive can share files, it’s basically just a glorified transfer service.
 Google Drive can share, collaborate in real time and do a host of other things, making it one of the best collaborative cloud storage service.

 And instead of just using Google Drive for everything, we recommend you use iDrive as the backup for all your important and sensitive files, while keeping Google Drive around for archiving files and online collaboration.
 The combination of iDrive and Google Drive gives you the best of both worlds and a match made in heaven.

 If you are looking into leveraging iDrive or Google Drive to host your cloud environment, please feel free to get in touch with us on 0330 202 0220.
 We offer various ‘do-it-for-you’ and ‘do-it-with-you’ options, and with more than a decade of experience in building cloud environments, Venom IT is the logical choice to help you get started.

-Check out our resources and dig deeper on the best support for cloud computing for your business.
+Check out our resources and dig deeper on the best support with cloud computing for your business.

 - Infographic: What are the main service points of cloud computing?

 - Infographic: The business case for cloud computing